Abdelkader-gnichi/TAHOAI_Option1_Abdelkader_Gnichi/README.md

 - The model returns a label and confidence score
 - No model downloading or local computation is required

+### Alternative Implementation

+I initially implemented the solution using Hugging Face's zero-shot classification model, which:
+- Required installing transformers, torch, and other dependencies
+- Took considerable time to download and set up initially
+- Worked effectively for classifying documents
+- Was replaced with the Google API solution for efficiency and ease of setup

+### Limitations and Future Improvements

+- Authentication and rate limiting are not implemented
+- For production use, the CORS policy should be restricted to specific origins
+- Adding caching for frequent document types could improve performance

 ## Testing